-You can use this newfound time and capital to focus on the things that matter, like reaching out to new prospects or adding value to your company’s services or products.
+Then, you and your team can use this newfound time and capital to focus on the things that matter, like reaching out to new prospects or adding value to your company’s services or products.

-Track all your phone communication
+4. Track all your phone communication

-Save time after every call
+5. Save time after every call

-Plus, the next time you need to reference a customer conversation, you know exactly where to find it.
+Plus, the next time you need to reference a customer conversation, you will know exactly where to find it.

-Organize customer contact information across systems
+6. Organize customer contact information across systems

-With a VoIP-CRM integration, you can throw those worries out the window.
+With a VoIP CRM integration, you can throw those worries out the window.
 CRM contacts can automatically push to your VoIP system to avoid duplicate contacts.

-Deepen your existing customer relationships
+7. Deepen your existing customer relationships

 Integrations are a great way of streamlining customer acquisition.
 But we can’t round out this guide without touching on another of their main selling points: the ability to deepen trust and build relationships with existing customers.

-Get the best of both worlds
+8. Get the best of both worlds

 There are plenty of CRM platforms and VoIP providers on the market today.
 The trick is finding the right tools for your business and ensuring they’re compatible.

-If you’re ready to make the leap and connect your CRM to OpenPhone, what are you waiting for?
+If you’re ready to make the leap and connect your HubSpot or Salesforce CRM to OpenPhone, what are you waiting for?
 OpenPhone’s strong business feature offerings and integration options make it more than just a run-of-the-mill phone system.
 Take advantage of call logging synchronization with your CRM account, transparent pricing plans, and easy scalability using OpenPhone.

 Test it out for yourself by signing up for a free trial of OpenPhone today.